 To help you adapt the vehicle, we have summarized our findings in Table 1.
-You will find the table on the inside of the seat.
+You can find the table on the air filter box after you remove the seat.
 In all settings except for the spring preload of the shock absorber, the value is adjusted by first turning the screw all the way in and then setting the value.
-Do not tighten the adjusting screw up against the stop with force; set the last discernible click as the last position.
+Do not use excessive force to turn the adjusting screws against the stop, and take the last perceptible click as the end position.